OpenMDAO/POEMs/POEM_005.md

     _load_and_exec(script, user_args)
 ```

-The final entry in the tuple returned by function referred to by the entry point (in this case *_hello_setup*)
+The final entry in the tuple returned by the function referred to by the entry point (in this case *_hello_setup*)
 is a string containing a high level description of the command.
 This description will be displayed
 along with the name of the command when a user runs `openmdao -h`.